The Built-In min() and max() Functions

 With multiple positional parameters

 The second variant uses two or more positional parameters.
-In this case, there is no default parameter because there is no need for it.
+In this case, there is no default parameter because it is unnecessary.
 Given that at least two positional parameters are required, it can never be unclear what the function is supposed to return.

 Python 3.12.3 (main, Apr 20 2024, 16:22:09) [GCC 13.2.1 20230801] on linux